czekster/markov/README.md

 You may try to run the challenges code for these models (beware that the type should match, either CTMC or DTMC).
 [Click here for more information on models](models.md)

-## Numerical methods and tools
+## Numerical methods, models and tools
-I have explored Power Matrix, Vector-Matrix Multiplication, [PRISM](https://www.prismmodelchecker.org/) models, some MATLAB&reg; scripting, _forward_ simulation, and some MS-Excel spreadsheets.
+The methods, models and tools explored in the book are Power Matrix, Vector-Matrix Multiplication, [PRISM](https://www.prismmodelchecker.org/) models, some MATLAB&reg; scripting, _forward_ simulation, and some MS-Excel spreadsheets (with basic models).

 ## How to cite the work
 I thank you for your attribution, and for recognising the work.